aptible/www/src/markdown/legal/subvendor-directory.md

 template: legal
 ---

-Last updated: November 4, 2019
+Last updated: February 21, 2020

 Aptible shares information with service providers and other third parties who perform services on our behalf.